The Associated Students of College of Marin are committed to:

 and manages the recycling program.

-- Land Sustainability: Promotes and improves the Environmental Landscape Program at the
+- Sustainability Club: Promotes and improves the Environmental Landscape Program at the

 College of Marin.